rmera/pqmt/README.md

 7. Make sure the script OrcaTranslator.py is in the path

-8. Set the PDYNAMO_SCRATCH shell variable to your scratch directory (it is not enough to set it in the pDynamo script).
+8. In pDynamo, Set the PDYNAMO_SCRATCH shell variable to your scratch directory (it is not enough to set it in the pDynamo script).
 I'd advice to use the same working directory as scratch.

-9. Prepare the pDynamo QMMM calculation and set the command for orca to call the script fakeorca.sh
+9. Prepare the  QMMM calculation and set the command for orca to call the script fakeorca.sh

 10. Run the calculation normally.

-## How to run a pDynamo/XTB calculation
+## How to run a QM/MM-xtb calculation

 Assuming that xtb 6.3 is correctly installed.

-1. Prepare the pDynamo calculation normally.
+1. Prepare the QM/MM calculation normally.

 2. Copy the provided xtb.inp file to your working directory.
 Edit it if you want to add something.

 3. Copy the provided fake_orca.sh to your work directory and edit it.
 Set the correct charge/multiplicity for your systems and, optionally, the number of cores to be used.
+Remember that only the GFN1 and GFN2 methods support point charges, so do not attempt to use, say GFN0, which would not result on a proper QM/MM calculation.

-4. Prepare the pDynamo QMMM calculation and set the command for orca to call the script fakeorca_xtb.sh
+4. Prepare the QMMM calculation and set the command for orca to call the script fakeorca_xtb.sh

 5. Run the calculation normally.

 **

-The developer of pDQMT is in no way involved with the pDynamo, Orca, Turbomole or xtb development.
+The developer of pQMT is in no way involved with the pDynamo, Orca, Turbomole or xtb development.
 Please comply with the license of every program you use, and cite the appropiate references.

-pDQMT has not been thoroughly tested.
+pQMT has not been thoroughly tested.
 Since it is fairly small, the author finds likely that it will perform similarly in every case.
 Still, use it at your own risk.